hfakoor222/Routing_Diagnostics_App/README.md

 It is a CLI based app: a web hosted version may be added.

-Advantage is manually setting conditions with code: returning alerts if ospf LSDB generation changes on a certain part of the network: something which may be difficult to do with SolarWinds (imagine consistently manually changing SolarWinds to treat different parts of the network, and having pre-made code ready)..
+Advantage is manually setting conditions with code: returning alerts if ospf LSDB generation changes on a certain part of the network: something which may be difficult to do with SolarWinds (imagine consistently manually changing SolarWinds to treat different parts of the network, and having pre-made code ready).

 To run it include a device_list.txt file in your code directory with device user, pass ,secret, ip_address (see example).
 The .txt file can be encrypted and decrypted when being read by Python